infor-design/enterprise-wc-examples/sveltekit-ids-wc/doc/CHECKLIST.md

 ## Components To Convert

-Components marked completed in this checklist will have both an example of direct usage AND an example using a Svelte component wrapper
+Components marked completed in this checklist will have an example of direct usage in Sveltekit.

  - [ ] About (ids-about)
  - [ ] Accordion (ids-accordion)